dandv/meteor-webix/examples/crud/README.md

 # Meteor+Webix CRUD example

-Simply run with `meteor run`.
+First you need to download the submodules.
+In the main directory (i.e. the parent of `examples`), run:

+    git submodule update --init

+Then `cd examples/crud` and run `meteor`.

 A live demo is at http://webix.meteor.com.

+## Changing skins

+Run

+    meteor remove webix:skin-flat

+and add another [available skin](https://atmospherejs.com/?q=webix%20skin) instead, such as:

+    meteor add webix:skin-web

 # Licensing